-CLS 110 Critical Thinking and Study Skills

-This course examines critical thinking techniques, theories and approaches to knowledge, and strategies for studying in and across academic disciplines.
+CLS 110 Critical Thinking and Study Skills 3 credits Fall, Spring This course examines critical thinking techniques, theories and approaches to knowledge, and strategies for studying in and across academic disciplines.
 Within this theoretical context, students explore and assess methods to improve their own thinking, reading, writing, studying, and test taking skills.
 Emphasis is on thematic study and on moving students from rote learning to understanding and application of course content across the curriculum.

-CLS 111 Critical Thinking: Building Habits for Success

-This course is designed to empower students to build strong habits that lead to success.
+Critical Thinking: Building Habits for Success CLS 111 1 credit Fall, Spring This course is designed to empower students to build strong habits that lead to success.
 The coursework explores the concepts of self-sabotage, procrastination, avoidance, and other behaviors that inhibit growth.
 Through various readings, discussions, and learning activities, students will engage in self-reflection and build important skills to overcome barriers and rediscover the path to success.
 May be repeated for credit.